-- also suggested the IASB to use the outcome of EFRAG's research initiatives on Crypto-assets and Intangible as the basis for its work. - 111 One national standard setter suggested the following issues as potential new projects: - (a) Financial ratios/Non-GAAP measures as part (or follow-up) of the broader (current) project of "General Presentation". - (b) Review of IAS 36. - One national standard setter highlighted that Goodwill and Impairment should be given the highest priority. - 113 One preparer organisation supported the intention to perform the post-implementation reviews included in the IASB's RFI. - 114 Respondents to the survey selected whether they agreed with the prioritisation and scope of the project or whether they disagreed either with the prioritisation or with the scope.
-Summary of respondents selection is included in paragraph 104 above. - 115 Respondents to the survey provided the following comments: - 116 Four respondents agreed (to the EFRAG proposal to focus more on projects already active, PIRs of large standards and undertaking standard setting when necessary) and provided the following comments: - (a) Companies value maintenance and clarification work over new Standards; (an accounting and audit organisation) - (b) The expanded scope for sustainability reporting will also ensure that the IASB will have the capacity to maintain alignment with the future work of the ISSB when it starts to move beyond its initial focus on climate.
-Given the inherent complexity, first the key areas of sustainability-related risks needs to be identified that are already captured within the current IFRS Standards before considering to introduce a new standard or making a significant change to existing standards; and (preparer organisation) - (c) The two additional projects (digitalisation and connecting financial and sustainability reporting) are also on the political agenda within the European Union (user organisation). - 117 One user commented that major projects will still be needed and a review of the Financial Statements is needed, in particular the Cash Flow Statement, which could well be considered a major project. - 118 Another respondent (preparer organisation) had a neutral view, neither agreed nor disagreed. - Main comments per individual project - Sustainability in IFRS standards - 119 One accountant and audit organisation suggested the IASB undertake a large project to ensure that financial reporting requirements are fit for purpose.
-This project would: - (a) screen current IFRS standards to understand where/how sustainability factors should be taken into account in existing judgments, estimates and measurements: - (b) ensure current requirements in various IFRS standards are applied considering sustainability factors; - (c) complement existing IFRS standards with additional requirements to address these topics and provide additional IFRS sustainability-related disclosures;
+- 103 One national standard setter noted that it would be preferable if the IASB separated the 'highest priority' projects into 'new projects' and 'maintenance.
+It would avoid that the discussion of priority may become rather more of a discussion between 'new' and 'maintenance', instead of a discussion about which projects should be prioritized. - 104 One preparer organisation noted that any project planning at IASB level should not reduce the Board's capacity to react swiftly to emerging issues when necessary.
+It also suggested the IASB to use the outcome of EFRAG's research initiatives on Crypto-assets and Intangible as the basis for its work. - 105 One national standard setter suggested the following issues as potential new projects: - (a) Financial ratios/Non-GAAP measures as part (or follow-up) of the broader (current) project of "General Presentation". - (b) Review of IAS 36. - 106 One national standard setter highlighted that Goodwill and Impairment should be given the highest priority. - 107 Respondents to the survey selected whether they agreed with the prioritisation and scope of the project or whether they disagreed either with the prioritisation or with the scope.
+Summary of respondents selection is included in paragraph 98 above.
+Completed results can be found here. - 108 Respondents to the survey provided the following comments: - 109 Four respondents agreed (to the EFRAG proposal to focus more on projects already active, PIRs of large standards and undertaking standard setting when necessary) and provided the following comments: - (a) Companies value maintenance and clarification work over new Standards; (an accounting and audit organisation) - (b) The expanded scope for sustainability reporting will also ensure that the IASB will have the capacity to maintain alignment with the future work of the ISSB when it starts to move beyond its initial focus on climate.
+Given the inherent complexity, first the key areas of sustainability-related risks needs to be identified that are already captured within the current IFRS Standards before considering to introduce a new standard or making a significant change to existing standards; and (preparer organisation) - (c) The two additional projects (digitalisation and connecting financial and sustainability reporting) are also on the political agenda within the European Union (user organisation). - 110 One user commented that major projects will still be needed and a review of the Financial Statements is needed, in particular the Cash Flow Statement, which could well be considered a major project. - 111 Another respondent (preparer organisation) had a neutral view, neither agreed nor disagreed.

+Main comments per individual project